-Procedure notes covering the day to day operation of the online banking system and treasury management procedures are documented and included in the Treasury Management system folder.
+Procedure notes covering the day-to-day operation of the online banking system and treasury management procedures are documented and included in the Treasury Management system folder.

-- 2. Standard Settlement Instructions (SSI) list: a list is maintained of named officers who have the authority to transact loans and investments - Brokers and counterparties with whom the Council deals direct are provided a copy of the SSI list. - A list of named officers with authority to borrow from the PWLB and invest with the Debt Management Agency Deposit Facility is also maintained with the PWLB/DMADF.

-3. Payment Authorisation:

-- Payments can only be authorised by the approved signatories of the Council.
+- 2. Standard Settlement Instructions (SSI) list: a list is maintained of named officers who have the authority to transact loans and investments - Brokers and counterparties with whom the Council deals direct are provided a copy of the SSI list. - A list of named officers with authority to borrow from the PWLB and invest with the Debt Management Agency Deposit Facility is also maintained with the PWLB/DMADF. - 3.
+Payment Authorisation: - Payments can only be minimised by the approved signatories of the Council.
 The list of signatories has been previously agreed with the Council's bankers. - Inflow and outflow of monies borrowed and invested will only be from the counterparty's bank accounts. - Separate officers will carry out (a) dealing and (b) recording of transactions and disbursements wherever possible.
 However, this will not always be possible due to staff numbers.

-7.2 Verification Details of loans and investments will be maintained in treasury management spreadsheet which will include fees and brokerage paid.
-Transactions will be cross-checked against broker notes, counterparty confirmations and PWLB loan schedules by verifying dates, amounts, interest rates, maturity, interest payment dates etc. 7.3 1.
-The Transum Management system belonger are reconciled Substantiation The Treasury Management system balances are reconciled with financial ledger codes at the end of each month and at the financial year end.
-Working papers are retained for sudit inspection.
+8.2 Verification Details of loans and investments will be maintained in treasury management spreadsheet which will include fees and brokerage paid.
+Transactions will be cross-checked against broker notes, counterparty confirmations and PWLB loan schedules by verifying dates, amounts, interest rates, maturity, interest payment dates etc. 8.3 Substantiation 1.
+The Trecourt Management system belonged are reconsiled Substantiation The Treasury Management system balances are reconciled with financial ledger codes at the end of each month and at the financial year end.
 Working papers are retained for audit inspection.
 The bank reconciliation is carried out monthly from the bank statement to the general ledger system, Integra.
-7.4 Internal Audit Internal Audit carry out an annual regulatory review of the treasury management function including probity testing.
+8.4 Internal Audit Internal Audit carry out an annual regulatory review of the treasury management function including probity testing.
 See TMP7 Budgeting_accounting and audit arrangements.
-7.5 Contingency Management Treasury files are kept on the Council's network.
+8.5 4 T Contingency Management Treasury files are kept on the Council's network.
 Daily back- ups are maintained corporately by the ICT service.
 Network backups can be used to restore files and if necessary can be accessed from sites remote from the Council offices.
 2. The Council has access to a Treasury Management system on a secure site managed by the Council's TM advisers, Arlingclose.
 This system is due to be set up during January to March 2020 so that the system's TM tools can be used to facilitate the Council's treasury management.
 Arlingclose is responsible for integrity and security of that system.
 As part of implementation of that system, the Council will determine backup measures that can be taken.
-3. Electronic Banking System Failure: Daily bank balances for calculating cash flow requirements can be obtained by telephone from the Lloyds Corporate Banking Online (CBO) helpline on 0808 202 1390 by authorised users, who have security information that will be requested by the bank before sensitive information is provided.
-4. CHAPs, Faster Payments, other transfers, stop cheque requests, and so on, can be done directly by the bank.
-5. The Accountancy Team maintains an up to date Business Continuity Plan
+3. Electronic Banking System Failure: Daily bank balances for calculating cash flow requirements can be obtained by telephone from the Lloyds Corporate Banking Online (CBO) helpline on 0808 202 1390 by 12inimize12d users, who have security information that will be requested by the bank before sensitive information is provided.
+CHAPs, Faster Payments, other transfers, stop cheque requests, and so on, can be done directly by the bank.
+The Accountancy Team maintains an up-to-date Business Continuity Plan

-7.6 Insurance cover details The Council has Fidelity, Professional Indemnity and Business Interruption cover.
+8.6 Insurance cover details The Council has Fidelity, Professional Indemnity and Business Interruption cover.
 Details of the provider and cover are held by the Insurance Officer.
-7.7 TM system The TM 'CS Lucas' system was implemented during 2020 and continues to be incorporated into the TM function (Dec20).
+8.7 TM system The TM 'CS Lucas' system was implemented during 2020 and has been incorporated into the TM function.
 This is an online facility provided by company CS Lucas, which provides support including system procedure notes.
 The system will be used to support accounting and management of the council's TM function, but is not, and currently will not, be used for trades or financial transactions.